 Tranches issued since 25 August 2006 have a term of ten years.
-Half of the options under the "ESOP 2006" and "ESOP 2009" plans may be exercised a minimum of two years after the issue date.
+Half of the options under the "ESOP 2009" plan may be exercised a minimum of two years after the issue date.
 Another 25% are exercisable one year thereafter, and the remaining 25% in another year's time thereafter.
-All of the options of the "2006/3" tranche are exercisable after two years.
-All options since the "ESOP 2016", "ESOP 2017" and "ESOP 2018" plan may be exercised a minimum of four years after issuance.
+All options of the "ESOP 2016" and "ESOP 2017" plans may be exercised a minimum of four years after issuance.
 The subscription rights may be exercised on condition that the applicable reference price exceeds the exercise price by more than 1/240th per month for the number of full months between the date on which the option is issued and the onset of the respective exercise period in the previous month.